maarten-pennings/WordClock/README.md

 ![Replacing the diode with a wire](imgs/diodes.jpg)

 The flash button is easily added: just solder a button between GND and D3.
+I rely on the internal pull up, to have the input high when the button is not pressed.
 I added a small board and soldered extra wires, just for mechanical strength;
 we are going to push that button, and the mounting holes are in the Wemos board.